 - Authors must be graduate students at the time of submission.

-Please send papers for consideration to [email protected], as email attachments in Word format.
+Please send papers for consideration to firstname.lastname@example.org, as email attachments in Word format.
 Submissions must be received by Friday, July 31 to be considered for this year’s prize.
-Any questions can be directed to Co-Chairs Emily Brooks and Rebekah Cupitt at [email protected].
+Any questions can be directed to Co-Chairs Rebekah Cupitt and Patricia Lange at email@example.com.